Grace (short story): Plot summary

-The story begins with an unconscious man who has fallen down the stairs in a pub after heavy drinking.
-A friend of his, Mr. Power, finds him, reveals him to be named Tom Kernan, and takes him home to his wife.
+The story begins with a man unconscious after falling down the stairs in a pub after heavy drinking.
+A friend of his, Mr. Power, finds him, reveals he is named Tom Kernan, and takes him home to his wife.
 Kernan is a salesman who once possessed an easy charm and manner but has since descended into alcoholism.
 An injury to his tongue sustained during the fall keeps Kernan in bed.

-Two days later, he is visited by his friends Power, M’Coy, and Cunningham.
+Two days later, he is visited by his friends Power, M'Coy, and Cunningham.
 The friends have concocted a plan to get Kernan to attend a Catholic retreat with them.
 The four discuss many matters and finally settle upon religion.
-The friends mention going to a confessional retreat at a Jesuit church and invite Kernan along.
+The friends mention attending a confessional retreat at a Jesuit church and invite Kernan along.
 He does not respond to the idea at first.
-The conversation shows a superficial understanding of faith, and the friends make many comical errors about the church.
+The conversation shows a superficial understanding of the Catholic faith, and the friends make many comical errors about the Church.